 Stellar’s technology is based on Ripple

 Stellar is originally based on Ripple.
 Stellar’s founder, Jeb McCaleb, originally worked with Ripple.
 However, after ending up disagreeing about the company’s operating philosophy and purpose he decided to develop his own virtual currency.
-The first Stellar versions where created directly based on Ripple, and Ripple’s roots can also be seen in Stellar’s technology and the system’s basic features.
+The first Stellar versions were created directly based on Ripple, and Ripple’s roots can also be seen in Stellar’s technology and the system’s basic features.

 Since Stellar’s confirmation is not based on mining, transactions can be executed notably faster and cheaper than in mining-based networks.
 Every transaction in the Stellar network costs only a few lumens and the network can support thousands of transactions each second.

-Even though Stellar in theory allows the transfer of any commodity that can be digitized as a blockchain token, in practice it will require many further companies, institutions and other parties that are willing to exchange transferred commodities in the network to their desired form.
+Even though Stellar in theory allows the transfer of any commodity that can be digitized as a blockchain token, in practice, it will require many further companies, institutions, and other parties that are willing to exchange transferred commodities in the network to their desired form.
 For instance, if person X sends 10 euros from Finland to Sweden, there must first be a party in Finland trading the euros to lumens, whereafter the lumens are sent to Sweden through a party able to exchange them back into euros.